google-deepmind/tapnet/README.md

 of JAX that's compatible with your CUDA and CUDNN versions.
 Refer to
 [the jax manual](https://github.com/google/jax#installation)
-to install JAX version with CUDA.
+to install the correct JAX version with CUDA.

 You can then run a pretrained causal TAPIR model on a live camera and select points to track: